• The Gut - Brain Connection

 But research shows that for most of us, the real value is in low-intensity exercise sustained over time.
 That kind of activity spurs the release of proteins called neurotrophic or growth factors, which cause nerve cells to grow and make new connections.
 The improvement in brain function makes you feel better.

-The content of this page is for information purpose and should never be used as a substitute for direct medical advice from your doctor or other qualified clinician.
+The content of this page is for information purposes only and should never be used as a substitute for direct medical advice from your doctor or other qualified clinician.

 .